PhillHenry/ml_business_process_engineering/hugo/content/blog/successful_project_checklist.md

 * **Continuous integration.**

 Most data science projects rely on cleaning and rendering the data into a format that is digestible to the ML model.
-This is plain, old fashined engineering that requires *automated regression tests*.
+Feature engineering as its name suggests is just plain, old fashioned engineering - and that requires *automated regression tests*.
-Without automated tests, a simple error might degrade the model and it's the Devil's own work out what the bug is.
+Without automated tests, a simple error might degrade the model and it's the Devil's own work to discover what the bug is.

 * **Continuous deployment**

-It's rare for a model to be deployed and then the project is considered complete.
+It's rare for a model to be deployed and then the project to be considered complete.
 Rather, ML projects need continuous tweaking, just like software projects do.
+If you introduce a new model, you want to see the results immediately.
-To be effective, projects need to be deployed with the press of a button, or as close as dammit.
+To do this, projects need to be deployed with the press of a button, or as close as dammit.

 * **Reproducibility**

 It's good science to be able to repeat the experiment and get the same results.
-You don't want to be part of the [Replication Crisis](https://en.wikipedia.org/wiki/Replication_crisis)
+You don't want to be part of the [Replication Crisis](https://en.wikipedia.org/wiki/Replication_crisis).
-This means that both the code and the data need to be versioned and accessible at any point in time.
+This means that both the code *and the data* need to be versioned and accessible at any point in time.
-You get this for free with something like Palantir but their Foundry product is expensive and controversial.
+You get this for free with something like Palantir but their Foundry product is expensive and politically controversial.
 So, you might want to look at open source alternatives like [Project Nessie](https://projectnessie.org/) that tries to be Git to Data.

 * **Determinism**